 For this example, it is set to 100.
 Click on either the left or right side of the centerline and create the offset.

 Once one side is done, repeat the process on the other one.

 Connect the two polylines created, by making another line at the top and bottom of the road.

 These two will serve as an upper and lower boundary and will delimit our area.

 Select all of the lines and join them by typing "J" on the command line.
 Hit enter and the lines will be joined into one polyline.

 You may now proceed with importing the mosaic imagery similar to Step 2 of the previous case, but instead of selecting the centerline polyline, we will select the joined polylines created from the offsets.

-This method will require 28 tiles and needs more tiles compared to the previous method however, it can cover certain areas that the previous method could not and the imagery imported should look like below.
+This method will require 28 tiles and needs more tiles compared to the previous method however, it can cover certain areas that the previous method could not, and the imagery imported should look like the below.

 Designing is a very demanding process.
 The engineers many times do not have the luxury to make big imports or create heavy AutoCAD or BricsCAD drawings.
 Large-scale construction projects can be a real struggle actually.
 However, Plex-Earth offers great freedom on how to handle imagery imports, and with the correct workflow, it can be a real-time saver for the designers.